OpenMPT/openmpt/README.md

         For sound output in openmpt123, PortAudio or SDL is required. openmpt123 can optionally use libflac, libwavpack and libsndfile to render PCM files to disk.
-        When using gcc, you should simply do:
+        When using gcc, run:

-            make
+            make CONFIG=gcc

         When using clang, it is recommended to do:

             make CONFIG=clang

+        Otherwise, simply run

+            make

+        which will try to guess the compiler based on your operating system.

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.